Somerville railway station: History

-The station building that stood on the platform at Somerville was portable, meaning that it was delivered in sections and bolted together.
-The building contained an office and a safe working area, from which the staff and ticket system was operated.
-There was a van shed for small goods and parcels, two waiting rooms, one for the ladies and a general waiting room, and toilets.
-This building existed until February 1986, when it was replaced with the current aluminium building.
+The station building on the platform at Somerville was portable, meaning that it was delivered in sections and bolted together.
+It contained an office and a safeworking area, from which the staff and ticket system was operated.
+There was a van shed for small goods and parcels, two waiting rooms, one exclusively for the ladies and a general waiting room, and toilets.
+The building existed until February 1986, when it was replaced with an aluminium building.
 In the station yard, there was a general goods shed, a loading ramp, a crane, and a livestock loading facility.
 Later, two sidings were built for the Somerville Co-operative Cool Stores.
-By 2008, the Up end connection to the yard was removed.
+By 2008, the up end connection to the yard was removed.

-The station master's house was located at the Frankston-Flinders Road entrance to the station.
-Unfortunately, two Somerville youths set fire to the house during August 2009.
-The house was completely destroyed, and the youths were apprehended.
+The station master's house was at the Frankston-Flinders Road entrance to the station.
+Two Somerville youths set fire to the house during August 2009 and it was completely destroyed.
+The offenders were apprehended.

-The station was usually staffed by the station master, but on occasions over the years, he was assisted by a lad porter or assistant station master from Baxter.
+The station was usually staffed by a station master but, on occasions over the years, he was assisted by a lad porter or assistant station master from Baxter.
 Somerville was the banking station for all stations to Stony Point, and supplied some of them with stores and stationery.
-Safeworking was originally the staff and ticketing system, but this was varied from time to time, until the opening of the Long Island sidings, when the electric staff system was introduced.
+Safeworking was originally by the staff and ticket system, but that was varied from time to time, until the opening of the Long Island sidings, when the electric staff system was introduced.

-In 1961, flashing light signals were provided at the Eramosa Road level crossing, located nearby in the Up direction of the station.
+In 1961, flashing light signals were installed at the Eramosa Road level crossing, located nearby in the up direction from the station.

 On 22 June 1981, the passenger service between Frankston and Stony Point was withdrawn and replaced with a bus service.
 On 16 September 1984, promotional trips for the reopening of the line began and, on 27 September of that year, the passenger service was reinstated.

 In 1991, boom barriers were provided at the Eramosa Road level crossing.

 Platforms and services

-Somerville has one platform.
-It is serviced by Metro Trains' Stony Point line services.
+Somerville has one platform and is served by Stony Point line trains.